rethinklinknyc/rethinklinknyc.github.io/_posts/2019-10-11-rethinklinknyc-testifies-at-city-hall.md

 who I walked down the street with, or who visited me in my apartment.
 We shouldn't wait until it becomes public that this was done.

+For more coverage, see the Gothamist opinion peice: [Surveillance and the City: Facing Up to Facial Recognition](https://www.gothamgazette.com/opinion/8842-surveillance-and-the-city-facing-up-to-facial-recognition)